 - DURING ACTIVITY: For exercise lasting more than an hour, you'll benefit from about 30–60 grams of carbs per hour.2

 - If you're doing moderate-intensity endurance activity, look for foods that combine simple carbohydrates with smaller amounts of protein and fat.

 - AFTER ACTIVITY: Obviously you'll want to fuel up with protein, but don't forget that carbs are important too.7, 8, 9 Within a half-hour of finishing up, have a snack that has both protein and carbohydrates.
-Think: a glass of chocolate milk, some trail mix, a banana with peanut butter, or a CLIF® Builders® bar, which combines carbohydrates with 20 grams of complete, plant-based protein.
+Think: a glass of chocolate milk, some trail mix, a banana with peanut butter.

 Whole foods are essential to everyone's diet, but they're not always practical—especially for active people needing something on the go.
 High-quality packaged snacks, like energy bars, can fuel your performance, but you have to choose the right products.
 So next time you hit the road, gym, pitch, or slopes, make sure your energy bar contains appropriate amounts of these three ingredients: